yingw787/thehaskellbook/chp2/chp2notes.md

     - :info / :i for information
     - :load to load a Haskell file
     - :reload to refresh dev environment.
+    - :module / :m to return to `Prelude>` from any loaded Haskell package.

 Haskell = (expression | declaration)
     - expressions: values, combinations of values, functions applied to values, evaluate to a result.